jmreyes/passport-google-id-token/README.md

 #### Configure Strategy

-The strategy requires a `verify` callback which accepts the `idToken` coming from the user to be authenticated, and then calls the `done` callback supplying a `parsedToken` with all its information in visible form, and the `googleId`, which should be set to `false` if the credentials are not valid.
+The strategy requires a `verify` callback which accepts the `idToken` coming from the user to be authenticated, and then calls the `done` callback supplying a `parsedToken` (with all its information in visible form) and the `googleId`.

 The strategy also requires the Google client ID inside the passed `options`.
 An optional `getGoogleCerts` function can be specified to customize the way the Google certificates are retrieved, interesting e.g. in case a caching mechanism is needed.
 If not specified, the default mechanism will query the Google servers every time.